-Important: The lease certification form may be used; however, the information submitted on the lease certification form may used to verify that there is a lease in place and if revealed that the lease certification form was false and no lease existed, the policy will be void.
+Important: The lease certification form may be used; however, the AIP must be able to verify the information submitted on the certification form.
+If the AIP discovers that the lease certification form was false and no lease existed, the insured be subject to section 16(d) of the Basic Provisions no indemnities will be paid the insured will still owe premium.